Quality Longarm Quilting Service

 1. Quilt tops should be pressed and free of holes or missed seams.
 Once the quilt is on the machine, missed seems are nearly impossible to repair.
 Please take the time to inspect your quilt top and make these necessary repairs.
 Top, Backing and Batting should come as separate pieces, not basted in any way.

 2. Backing fabric needs to be 5″ longer and wider than the quilt top.
 For instance, if your top measures 90″ x 100″ the backing fabric should be at least 95″ x 105″.
 It is also helpful if backing fabric is pressed.
 Sheets are not the preferred backing for quilts, and may result in tension issues with the thread, or uneven shrinkage, when the quilt is washed.
-If the backing fabric needs to be pieced by us, there will be a $20 charge, per seam, added to the quilting total.
+If the backing fabric is not pieced, there will be a $15 charge added to the quilting total.
 Although not necessary, it is helpful to leave the selvages on the outside edges of your quilt, this ensures a straight edge with which to attach the quilt to the machine frame.

 3. Batting may be purchased from Town and Country Quilter, or brought with the quilt.
 Please ensure that your batting is at least 5 inches wider, and 10 inches longer than your quilt top.
 Town and Country quilter stocks both Hobbs Heirloom Poly-Cotton blend and White Quilter’s Dream Cotton in Select Loft.

 4. Quilts may be brought, or mailed to the shop which is located at 10 East Bank Street, Albion, NY, 14411